Gen*cides You Should Care About

 Other Bad Sh*T Happening:

-Here are a list of crimes against humanity or war crimes that have been formally declared by a government or international organization, either since 2020, or before 2020 but whose conflict is still categorized as ongoing.
-Once again, this distinction is mostly pedantic.
+Here are a list of crimes against humanity or war crimes that have been formally declared by a government or international organization, either since 2020, or before 2020 but whose conflict is still categorized as ongoing:

 Since 2015, Burkina Faso has been engulfed in escalating violence amid a jihadist insurgency, which has resulted in ethnic-based massacres of the Fulani (Peul) population.
-The insurgency, which began in 2015 (and which spread from Mali), is perpetrated by the Jihadists (including JNIM, ISIS-GS, and Ansar ul-Islam) and the Burkina Faso government forces (including the National Army, VDP, and Dozo hunters) against the Fulani, an ethnic and religious minority within the country; the Fulani are Sunni Muslims, but the Jihadists are extremists, with views often categorized by radical, violent ideology.
-The Jihadists and Burkina Faso’s government forces are in direct conflict with one another.
-A small subset of the Fulani are Jihadists, which has led to collective punishment from Burkina Faso’s government forces, which the Jihadists have strategically capitalized on to recruit more Fulani, punishing non-cooperators and deviators.
+The insurgency, which began in 2015 (and which spread from Mali), is perpetrated by the jihadists (including JNIM, ISIS-GS, and Ansar ul-Islam) and the Burkina Faso government forces (including the National Army, VDP, and Dozo hunters) against the Fulani, an ethnic and religious minority within the country; the Fulani are Sunni Muslims, but the jihadists are extremists, with views often categorized by radical, violent ideology.
+The jihadists and Burkina Faso’s government forces are in direct conflict with one another.
+A small subset of the Fulani are jihadists, which has led to collective punishment from Burkina Faso’s government forces, which the jihadists have strategically capitalized on to recruit more Fulani, punishing non-cooperators and deviators.
 It’s cyclical violence, in which the Fulani are being attacked from both sides.
-On April 20, 2023, following a Jihadist attack, Burkina Faso’s government forces executed a village of 147 citizens (not insurgents), including 45 children, a massacre which Embaló, president of Guinea-Bissau and then-chair of ECOWAS, declared as genocide.
+On April 20, 2023, following a jihadist attack, Burkina Faso’s government forces executed a village of 147 citizens (not insurgents), including 45 children, a massacre which Embaló, president of Guinea-Bissau and then-chair of ECOWAS, declared as genocide.
 Since 2015, over 26,000 citizens and combatants have been murdered, and more than 2,000,000 have been displaced.
 Once again, this ethnic-slaughtering has a distinct “flavor,” but does that make it any less impactful?
-Does a mother care about the method or motive by which her child is slaughtered?
+Does a mother care about the methods or motives by which her child is slaughtered?

 —————————————————————